dkmcgrath/courses/netsec/crack_wifi.md

 ![aircrack comparison](aircrack_comparison.png)

 As you can see, the pi is running at ~860 keys/second, while my laptop is running at ~10.5k keys/second.
 This is a significant difference.
 The pi 3 is even slower than the pi 5.
 The pi 3 is running at ~400 keys/second.
 I don't really want you to be running the crack for 20 minutes.
 It's not a good use of your time.

+For another datum, I ran the crack via hashcat.
+With the word in the rockyou.txt wordlist, it took 3 seconds on my Macbook.
+For passwords that aren't explicitly in the wordlist, but are variants thereof, hashcat is significantly faster than aircrack, primarily due to running on the GPU.